superswan/beginner/README.md

 # Basic GitHub project

-## A simple palindrome checker in Python
+## Palindrome checker for beginners in python

 ### Usage